-Have you been sheltering in place with your dog, courtesy of coronavirus?
-There will come a time when life goes back to the “new normal” and you’ll go back to work or school, and if you have a dog, you may be worried about how your dog will handle this.
-The internet is already flooded with articles predicting an epidemic of canine separation anxiety when our dogs have to become accustomed to being left home alone again.
+Have you been spending a lot more time with your dog, courtesy of coronavirus?
+As life slowly goes back to a “new normal” and you start to think about going back to work or school, you may be worried about how your dog will handle your absence.
+The internet is flooded with articles predicting an epidemic of dogs with separation anxiety when our canines have to become accustomed to being left home alone again.
 Are you ready for this?

 Before we discuss whether or not you need to be concerned about this, let’s clear up some definitions.
-We’ve noticed that the more this issue is discussed, the less precise the language surrounding the condition seems to become!
+We’ve noticed that the more dogs with separation anxiety are discussed, the less precise the language surrounding the condition seems to become!

 “Anxiety” is the anticipation of unknown or imagined future dangers.
-With separation anxiety (SA), your dog anticipates bad things happening because you aren’t there.
-True SA presents as extremes of behavior: vocalization, destruction of household objects (especially door frames and confinement tools), self-injury, and sometimes soiling in the home by a previously well house-trained dog.
+With separation anxiety, your dog anticipates bad things happening because you aren’t there.
+True canine separation anxiety presents as extremes of behavior: vocalization, destruction of household objects (especially door frames and confinement tools), self-injury, and sometimes soiling in the home by a previously well house-trained dog.

-SA is a bit of a misnomer for a lot of canine behavior that frequently gets tagged with the dreaded SA label.
+Separation anxiety is a bit of a misnomer for a lot of canine behavior that frequently gets tagged with the dreaded separation anxiety label.
 There are many canine behaviors that we find problematic that occur exclusively in the owner’s absence.
-If they do not seem to be anxiety-based, and are relatively easy to manage and modify, we should call them separation-related behaviors (SRBs).
-We’d consider true SA to be a subset of SRBs.
+If they do not seem to be anxiety-based and are relatively easy to manage and modify, we should call them separation-related behaviors.
+We’d consider true separation anxiety to be a subset of dog separation-related behaviors.

-On the other hand, it’s possible that even if your dog never had SRBs before, she is now so accustomed to your constant proximity that your departure could trigger an unwanted response, whether it’s SA or the emergence of other SRBs.
+On the other hand, it’s possible that even if your dog never had separation-related behaviors before, she is now so accustomed to your constant proximity that your departure could trigger an unwanted response, whether it’s separation anxiety or the emergence of other separation-related behaviors.
 You want to start right now, addressing it sooner rather than later.

-Puppies are at greatest risk for SRBs when they are subjected to a sudden change to a home-alone lifestyle.
-While many new puppy owners take vacations or reduce their work hours in order to spend time with their new pups, we normally counsel new puppy owners to immediately begin a program of gradual separation to prevent SA.
-But right now, with so many new puppy owners sheltering in place, they may have skipped this important part of a pup’s early learning.
+Puppies are at the greatest risk for separation-related behaviors when they are subjected to a sudden change to a home-alone lifestyle.
+While many new puppy owners take vacations or reduce their work hours in order to spend time with their new pups, we normally counsel new puppy owners to immediately begin a program of gradual separation to prevent separation anxiety.
+But right now, with so many new puppy owners staying home, they may have skipped this important part of a pup’s early learning.
 Fortunately, it’s not too late to put this program into action!

-With today’s easy access to technology, it’s fairly simple to determine whether your dog or puppy gets upset when left alone.
+How To Identify The Behavior With today’s easy access to technology, it’s fairly simple to determine whether your dog or puppy gets upset when left alone.
 Set up a cellphone or laptop computer to record video – or, better yet, use an app to link a camera to your phone – so you can see what your dog does in your absence.
-(Note: If you already know your dog already has SRBs and you know for sure it’s SA, you don’t need to do this; proceed directly to management and modification sections below.)
+(Note: If you already know your dog already has separation-related behaviors and you know for sure it’s separation anxiety, you don’t need to do this; proceed directly to management and modification sections below.)

 Now leave the house, following your normal departure routine.
 You only have to go far enough away that your dog thinks you really left.
 Watch your dog on your camera (or view the recorded video after you return).
 If your dog wandered around, then settled on her bed (or the sofa) and dozed off, you’re probably home free – although she could wake up and get bored later.